FHL Facilities for Conferences, Retreats, Field Trips and More

 The dormitories consist of eight single-occupancy and 25 double-occupancy rooms, for a total of 58 single beds.
 Each dorm room has one or two beds, dressers, and desks.
 Two of the three dorm buildings have men’s and women’s restrooms with showers; the third has access to bathrooms through a covered breezeway to the other dormitory buildings.
 The 15 Huts are small buildings with electric light and heat; each is approximately 125 square feet and furnished with one or two beds, a small desk, and a dresser.
 The Huts are a short walk from restrooms and showers in the dorm buildings.

 Other housing units include twelve (studio, one-, and two-bedroom) apartments, twelve two-bedroom cottages, and eight (one- and two-bedroom) duplex units.
-All of these units include kitchen, bathroom, living/dining area, and basic furniture, and are equipped with dishes, silverware, pots and pans.
+All of these units include a bathroom and living/dining area, as well as a kitchen equipped with major appliances, dishes, silverware, pots and pans.
 These units are available when the dorms and huts are occupied or for those conference participants with families or special needs.

 Alcoholic beverages: If a group plans to serve alcoholic beverages at FHL, the organizers are responsible for obtaining the required University of Washington approval AND Washington State permits.

-Equipment available for use in our meeting rooms includes: LCD projector, slide, and 17mm projectors; PA system; ten bifold poster kiosks, each one with four spaces (47″ wide x 41″ high) for posters; and VCR/Monitor.
+Equipment available for use in our meeting rooms includes: LCD projector-, slide-, and 17mm-projectors; PA system; ten bifold poster kiosks, each one with four surfaces (47″ wide x 41″ high) for mounting posters; and VCR/Monitor.

 The Commons is a large room adjacent to the dormitories, with a maximum occupancy of 75.
-It has blackboards, projection screen, large folding tables, chairs and a small kitchen.
+It has blackboards, projection screen, large folding tables, chairs and an adjoining kitchen.
 The room can be darkened.
-If you would like to use the Commons, please let us know in your application how you’d like it to be set up for your meeting: classroom style (table and chairs), stadium style (chairs only), etc.

 The Lecture Hall is located next to the Dining Hall, and has a maximum occupancy of 75.
 It has a whiteboard, projector, screen, and table/chairs.
 The room can be darkened.